Feishu

 Section titled “Bot does not respond in group chats”- Ensure the bot is added to the group

-- Ensure you @mention the bot (default behavior)
+- Ensure you @mention the bot (required by default)

 openclaw logs --follow